The Mulberry-Garden: The structure of The Mulberry-Garden

 In The Mulberry-Garden, Sedley created a heroic high plot in which the two couples are facing a sea of troubles hindering their love, and the marriages of Althea and Eugenio and Diana and Philander are finally brought about only by the device of deus ex machina.
 The lovers are characterized by distinctive sets of values that determine their behaviour within a frame of idealized romance.
 The male heroic characters follow a code of honour in the traditional vein of chivalry, and the female equivalents stand for virtue and moral integrity.
 As in the code of romances, the attitude towards love remains both idealistic and asexual throughout the play; the heroic lovers are never in danger of sexual promiscuity or of other forces that imperil their virtue.

 It is through the female heroine of the middle plot, Olivia, that the rhyming confessions of her sister Victoria are presented as pompous.
 The gay couple of the middle plot offers an ideal of marriage which is based upon independence and the pursuit of one's personal happiness.
 Whatever standards the heroic couples (re)present, it is the marriage of Olivia and Wildish that is central to the play.
 Therefore, the middle plot presents a golden mean between two extremes.
 Although The Mulberry-Garden is not anti-heroic, the validity of older, stricter conventions of patriarchal authority and unreflecting obedience are called into question.

 The original Mulberry garden was a tree-planted pleasure ground and occupied the site of the present Buckingham Palace and gardens.
 Its name derives from a garden of mulberry trees planted in the reign of James I. in 1609.
-For Bellamira: or, The Mistress, Sedley's racy comedy of 1687, see Bellamira (play).
+For Bellamira: or, The Mistress, Sedley's racy comedy of 1687, see Bellamira (Sedley play).